 Functional safety analysis and higher diagnostic coverage to meet certification requirements

-The use of “fail-safe” electronic components in safety critical systems is now commonplace throughout many electronics industry sectors, including automotive, aerospace, power generation, defense, and medical devices.
-Governed by a range of regulatory standards, the verification of these systems, in general, must be proven to be as rigorous as possible.
+The use of “fail-safe” electronic components in safety-critical systems is now commonplace throughout many electronics industry sectors, including automotive, aerospace, power generation, defense, and medical devices.
+Governed by a range of regulatory standards, the verification of these systems must be proven to be as rigorous as possible.
 In addition, to guarantee the safe operation of these systems, safety mechanisms are integrated that ensure a reliable, deterministic reaction to random hardware failures when the device is operating in the field.
 These too must be verified to operate correctly and trap operational hardware faults.

 The automotive market, governed by the ISO 26262 standard, demands a particularly rigorous development methodology.
 This requires the use of specific verification techniques, as well as a well-defined, thorough verification process.

-OneSpin’s Safety Critical Verification solution provides automated functional safety analysis and allows for higher diagnostic coverage to meet certification requirement more efficiently and accurately.
+OneSpin’s Functional Safety Solution provides automated functional safety analysis and allows for higher diagnostic coverage to meet certification requirement more efficiently and accurately.